tgbugs/docs.sparc.science/pages/dat_core/dat_core_roadmap.md

 ### Q1: October-December 2018

 1. **Model, and dataset templates:** DAT-Core will implement functionality to create meta-data templates and use those templates to define a metadata structure for a dataset.
 2. **Support for linking model properties to other records:** The DAT-Core will provide the ability to define metadata models that contain properties that point to other records.
-This expands exisiting functionality to create relationships between records.
+This expands existing functionality to create relationships between records.
 3. **Support for enumerated values, and multiple values in properties:** The DAT-Core will provide functionality to define properties in metadata models where users can only select from predefined values ('a dropdown menu').
 This will expand functionality to standardize datasets.
 4. **Support for uploading large files:** Based on user feedback, there is a need to upload very large files that take longer than 1 hour to upload per file.
-The DAT-Core will provide functionality to support this in a secure and performent way.
+The DAT-Core will provide functionality to support this in a secure and performant way.
 5. **Documentation for workflow, and platform:** The DAT-Core will provide extensive documentation around the data submission workflow and documentation of its platform.

 ### Q2: January-March 2019